 BC-10.8.1 Compliance with these requirements is subject to the ongoing supervision of the CBB as well as being part of any CBB inspection of a licensee.
 Failure to comply with these requirements is subject to enforcement measures as outlined in Module EN (Enforcement).

-Centra Rulebo ll Bank of Ba ook ahrain Volume 2: Islamic Banks

-MODULE BC: Business Conduct

-BC-11: Measures and Procedures for Services

-CHAPTER Provided to Disabled Customers by Bahraini
+Central Central Rulebo Bank of Ba ok ahrain Volume 2: Islamic Banks MODULE BC: Business C Conduct CHAPTER BC-11: nd Procedures for Services Disabled Customers by Bahraini

 Retail Banks